Skip to Content

 Minimum Essential Medium Eagle, with Earl's salts

-StableCell, with Earle′s salts, stable glutamine, and sodium bicarbonate, sterile liquid, suitable for cell culture
+StableCell, with Earle′s salts, stable glutamine, and sodium bicarbonate, liquid, sterile-filtered, suitable for cell culture

 Synonym(s):